COVID In Colorado: Governor's Office Lifts Face Mask Mandate For Those Who Are Vaccinated

 DENVER (CBS4)– Gov. Jared Polis’ office confirmed to CBS4 that the face mask mandate does not apply to those who are vaccinated in Colorado.
 This comes after revised COVID-19 guidelines from Centers for Disease Control and Prevention when it comes to face masks and face coverings.

-.@GovofCO spokesperson says they will be updating Colorados mask mandate shortly to align with the new CDC guidance.#copolitics @CBSDenverREAD MORE: ‘Americas COVID-19 Memorial’ Using Art To Heal, Unity Pandemic Survivors
+.@GovofCO spokesperson says they will be updating Colorados mask mandate shortly to align with the new CDC guidance.#copolitics @CBSDenverREAD MORE: With Face Masks No Longer Mandated For Those Who Are Vaccinated, Business Owners Navigate Uncertainty

 — Shaun Boyd (@CBS4Shaun) May 13, 2021

-Note: UPDATE: If you are fully vaccinated against #COVID19, you can resume activities without wearing a mask or staying 6 feet apart, except where required by federal, state, local, tribal or territorial laws, incl. local business and workplace guidance.
-More: https://t.co/FJMon7WlFO